-Winner of the 2014 Kindle Book Award and the International Book Award (in the “Multicultural Fiction” Category), The Leaving of Things is a coming-of-age saga about one teenager’s culture shock, topsy-turvy sense of identity and destiny in a globe-spanning, heart-on-its-sleeve narrative connecting the Midwest of America and Ahmedabad, a dusty and colorful city in western India in the
+Winner of the 2014 Kindle Book Award and the International Book Award (in the “Multicultural Fiction” Category), The Leaving of Things is a coming-of-age saga about one teenager’s culture shock, topsy-turvy sense of identity and destiny in a globe-spanning, heart-on-its-sleeve narrative connecting the Midwest of America and Ahmedabad, a dusty and colorful city in western India in the late 1980s.

 Self-published in 2013, the novel’s success prompted Lake Union Publishing (an imprint of Amazon Publishing) to acquire and republish the book in November, 2014, under its own banner.
 The book has since gone on to become a favorite of many readers and even of teachers who’ve used the book in high-school and college classrooms in discussing the many facets of multiculturalism in America.